ranjithshegde/ccls.nvim/README.md

 ```

 If neither `use_defaults` bool, `lspconfig` table or `server` table are
-supplied, the plugin assumes you have setup ccls LSP elsewhere in your config
+supplied, the plugin assumes you have setup ccls LSP elsewhere in your config.
+This is the default behaviour

 ## ccls extensions